How competitive is your pricing?

 Fair value and the dangers of discount pricing

 Calculating the cost of delivering services, then adding your desired profit margin, may seem an efficient way to calculate price.
 But it does not account for brand value and the years of experience that go into providing the right advice.
-Branding is closely aligned to pricing and each can drive the other up or down.
+Branding is closely aligned with pricing and each can drive the other up or down.

 Like paying more for a designer handbag, high prices can denote a premium brand.
-Beaton research shows that clients tend to associate a taller dollar figure with excellent quality.
+Beaton research shows that clients tend to associate a higher dollar figure with excellent quality.
 So, firms that discount their prices risk undermining their clients’ perceptions of quality and ultimately the brand.

 “Discounting can be a slippery slope,” says Maynard.
 “If you discount, firstly it will impact perceptions of your brand.
 Second, clients will expect you to always discount.”